 Chase Young, Junior, Ohio State

-The nationally-televised Home Depot College Football Awards Show will air on December 12 from Disney World in Florida.
+The nationally-televised Home Depot College Football Awards Show aired on December 12 from Disney World in Florida.